-Sauvignon Blanc is a wine wine with unmistakable herbal flavors and acidity.
+Sauvignon Blanc is a white wine with unmistakable herbal flavors and acidity.
 It’s popularity across the globe is driven, in part, by its consistency at all price points, recognisable aroma and flavour profiles and availability.

 A perfect place to plant

-Sauvignon Blanc is the most prominent and important grape variety planted in New Zealand, occupying 63% of the total plantings and generating significant sales locally, and a sizable chunk of the export earnings from the wine sector.
+Sauvignon Blanc is the most prominent and important grape variety planted in New Zealand, occupying 63% of the total plantings and generating significant sales locally, and a sizable chunk of the export earnings from the New Zealand wine sector.

 New Zealand’s southerly location, strong maritime influences and narrow shape gives rise to a climate that is classified as cool producing naturally higher acid levels, yet warm enough and with abundant sunlight to fully ripen the variety across the whole country.